techidaily/site-games-able/source/_posts/comprehensive-fixes-to-robloxs-error-code-403-a-guide-for-pc-gamers.md

  Another quick way to solve the issue is to make few registry edits and give the required persmissions to the important folders.
 Here's how to do that:

- Before proceeding, don't forget to[back up the registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) so you have something to revert to if something goes wrong.
+ Before proceeding, don't forget to [back up the registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) so you have something to revert to if something goes wrong.

 1. Open the Start Menu, type**regedit** and press Enter.
 2. In the Registry Editor, right click on the**HKEY\_CURRENT\_USER** folder in the left pane, and choose**Permissions** from the context menu.